 Steam or autoclave sterilization is the most common method of instrument sterilization.
 Instruments are placed in a pack and exposed to steam under pressure.
-A sterilization indicator (required) such as autoclave tape or indicator strip is used to identify which instrument packs have been sterilized.
+A sterilization indicator (required) such as autoclave tape or an indicator strip is used to identify which instrument packs have been sterilized.

 Ethylene oxide is a chemical that in gaseous form may be used to sterilize items that cannot withstand the high temperature and/or moisture produced in an autoclave.
 Because ethylene oxide is toxic to humans and other animals, items sterilized with it must be aerated before use to allow the gas to dissipate.
 Sterilization indicators are also required to identify instrument packs after sterilization.
 Most peel packs have a built-in indicator for both steam and gas sterilization.

 Glass Bead Sterilizers

 Glass bead sterilizers have a central well filled with glass beads which are maintained at a very temperature (approximately 500 degrees F).
 Glass bead sterilizers may be used to sterilize instrument tips between rodents when using a single pack for multiple animals.
 Instruments must be initially sterilized by steam or gas.

 The tips of surgical instruments are placed into the hot glass beads for approximately 5-10 seconds.
 Blood and tissue should be wiped off the instrument tips prior to placement in the glass bead sterilizer.
 Only the tips of the instruments are sterilized using this method.
 The instrument tips become extremely hot and must be cooled before use.